Messier 42 - The Great Orion Nebula

 About the Project

-M42 is a very high-dynamic-range scene, and it is straightforward to saturate the brightest parts.
+M42 is a very high-dynamic-range scene, and it is very easy to saturate the brightest parts.

-So, my strategy for this project was to use one series of subs to pull in the nebula, another series of subs with short exposures to capture the bright areas, and then blend them.
+So, my strategy for this project was to use one series of longer exposure subs to pull in the nebula, another series of short exposure subs with short to capture the bright areas, and then blend them.

 So I did 20 x 3-minute exposures of the main nebula and 20 x 2-second exposures of the Trapezium and brighter portions.